gmetais/grunt-yellowlabtools/README.md

 * DOMidDuplicated: number of duplicated IDs found in DOM

 #### DOM manipulations
-* DOMinserts: number of DOM nodes inserts
+* DOMaccesses: number of calls to DOM related functions, from both DOM api and jQuery
-* DOMqueries: number of DOM queries by id, className, tagName or querySelector
-* DOMqueriesWithoutResults: number of DOM queries that returned nothing
+* queriesWithoutResults: number of queries that returned nothing
 * DOMqueriesAvoidable: number of repeated uses of a duplicated query

+#### Scroll bottlenecks
+* eventsScrollBound: number of scroll event listeners binded to window or document
-* eventsBound: number of addEventListener calls
+* DOMaccessesOnScroll: number of DOM-accessing functions calls on a scroll event

 #### Bad JavaScript
 * jsErrors: number of JavaScript errors